-The Data Protection Act 1998: The university undertakes to inform all those whose images may be recorded (or their parents/guardians if subjects are under 18 years of age) of the purposes for which the images may be used by the university.
+General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018 (DPA 2018): The university undertakes to inform all those whose images may be recorded (or their parents/guardians if subjects are under 18 years of age) of the purposes for which the images may be used by the university.

 In this context the university informs all persons taking part in university activities that they may be photographed, filmed, videoed or otherwise captured in image form, and unless express objections are received, individuals attending an event are deemed to have given their consent by remaining at the event.
 Any queries or complaints should be raised with the event host in the first instance.

-Under the Data Protection Act 1998 we have a legal obligation to protect the information we hold.
+Under the General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018 (DPA 2018) we have a legal obligation to protect the information we hold.
 This applies to information such as: